Jars1987/Solana-Program-Listener/readme.md

-# 🗳️ Solana Voting Program Listener & Indexer (Learning Edition)
+# 🗳️ Solana Voting Program Listener & Indexer

 This Rust project demonstrates how to build a **real-time on-chain listener** for a Solana program, decode Anchor-based accounts, and index the data into a